 A couple of weeks ago, I shared my makeup routine for dry sensitive skin on my YouTube channel.
-In that video, I mentioned a foundation I’m loving that incorporates hyaluronic acid: the Neutrogena Hydroboost Skin Tint.
+In that video, I mentioned a foundation I’m loving that contains hyaluronic acid: the Neutrogena Hydroboost Skin Tint.
 It has a comfortable and natural skin finish and has enough coverage to even out my skin tone and conceal blemishes.
-One of the big draws for me, though, is that it contains the popular ingredient to help moisturize and plump the skin.
+One of the big draws for me, though, is that the hyaluronic acid is supposed to help moisturize and plump the skin.

 So I post the video mentioning this product and how I love wearing it here in Vegas where it’s been cold and is always dry, and I get a comment that reads: